NabilFayak/datachecks/README.md

 # DataChecks

-DataChecks is an AutoML library which Catches and warns of problems with your data and problem setup before modeling.
+DataChecks is an AutoML library which catches and warns of problems with your data and problem setup before modeling.

 ## Installation